We believe in one God—Father, Son and Holy Spirit.

 We believe the Bible teaches that every Christian should be an active member of a local church.

 We believe that the Elders of the church are the overseers of its affairs and the shepherds of its members; that they are the final interpretive authority of the Bible's meaning and application for the church; and that they are responsible for the oversight, instruction, edification, discipline, and restoration of church members.

 We believe that the Bible instructs church members to:

-- Meet together regularly for fellowship, worship, teaching, and the Lord's Supper.
+- Meet together weekly for worship, teaching, and the Lord's Supper